-During competition and official trainings, coaches at the rink side must be in official uniform of the country or casual but ELEGANT attire.
-Shorts or skirts, if worn, should be knee length or longer; sleeveless shirts are not allowed.
+During competition and official trainings, coaches at the rink side must be in official uniform of the country or casual but elegant attire.
+Shorts and/or sleeveless shirts are not considered appropriate attire for men.

-2.17 Interruption of skating
+3.5 Interruption of Skating